Public Information Specialist or Trainee (.60 FTE to 1.0 FTE)

 This is professional public relations work with responsibility for developing and implementing a program of planned and strategic two-way communication, which also includes publicizing and distributing information about school district or BOCES news, events, programs, services and facilities.
 Employees in this class maintain close contact and cooperate with policy-making officials, school staff, local media representatives and the public.
 Work is performed independently in accordance with established policies and practices.
 Supervision of program projects and activities may be required.
 Does related work as required.

-TRAINEE LEVEL: Graduation from a regionally accredited college or university or one accredited by the New York State Board of Regents to grant degrees with a Master’s degree in Communications or Journalism.
+TRAINEE LEVEL: Graduation from a regionally accredited college or university or one accredited by the New York State Board of Regents to grant degrees with a Bachelor’s degree in English, Communications, Public Relations, Journalism or a closely related field.

 A. Graduation from a regionally accredited or New York State registered college or university with a Bachelor’s degree and two (2) years of paid experience in journalism, news/feature/commentary writing, public relations or communications; OR,